bsnyder74/cdk/README.md

 # IAC

 Infrastructure as Code Repository
-Projects in the repo will be either written in AWS CDK.
+Projects in the repo will be written in AWS CDK.

 ## Organization